karrot-dev/karrot-backend/README.md

 ## Migrations

 Sometimes you will need to create Django migrations.

 ```
 source env/bin/activate
 ./manage.py makemigrations
 ./manage.py migrate
 ```

+The very first migration initializes your database.
+Thus, you will need to execute the above commands before you launch your backend for the first time.

 # Contributing to karrot-backend